On the Algebraic Properties of Flame Graphs: Flame Graph Algebra

 Once we have identified the flame graph space with the positive cone of a free vector space, there are a few algebraic operations that can be performed on flame graphs which essentially come for free.
 The aim of this section, however, is to provide some order and attach a practical meaning to some of these operations.
 Ultimately, the goal is to provide solid theoretical foundations to the theory of flame graphs as useful tools for performance analysis of software.

 The first observation that we make is that every element $\phi\in\Phi$ can be decomposed in a special linear combination of two flame graphs, $\phi^+$ and $\phi^-$, viz.

+Recall that by the definition of free vector space adopted in this paper we can regard the elemets of $\Phi_S$ as finitely supported real functions over $S$.
 We obtain $\phi^+$ from $\phi$ by simply setting to $0$ the function $\phi(s)$ over $S$ wherever $\phi(s)$ is negative.
 We do the same with $-\phi$ to obtain $\phi^-$, and it is easy to see that the previous identity is indeed correct, and that $\phi^\pm$ are both flame graphs.

 By the very definition, when we regard a flame graph as a map $f: S\to\mathbb R$, the support of $f$ is always \emph{finite}.
 This checks out with the flame graphs that we see in reality, as infinite flame graphs would require an infinite amount of storage and an infinite observation time, which are not features that can be achieved with physical computers.